Lukáš Krajíček: Playing career

 Krajíček played major junior in the Ontario Hockey League (OHL) with the Peterborough Petes.
 He posted 35 points in his draft year and was chosen in the first round, 24th overall, by the Florida Panthers in the 2001 NHL Entry Draft.
 He remained with the Petes for another two seasons and improved to 53 points in 52 games in 2002–03, his final year of junior.

 Krajíček split the 2003–04 season between the Panthers and their American Hockey League (AHL) affiliate, the San Antonio Rampage, then played the entirety of 2004–05 with the Rampage due to the NHL lockout.
 When he returned, he earned a full-time roster spot with the Panthers and posted 16 points in 67 games.

 In the off-season, Krajíček was involved in a blockbuster multi-player trade that sent him, Roberto Luongo, and a sixth round draft pick in 2006 to the Vancouver Canucks for Todd Bertuzzi, Alex Auld, and Bryan Allen.
 He matched his 16-point output of the previous season with the Canucks in 2006–07, but had his second season in Vancouver shortened due to injury.

 On October 6, 2008, Krajíček was traded along with prospect Juraj Šimek to the Tampa Bay Lightning for Michel Ouellet and Shane O'Brien.

 Krajíček signed with the Philadelphia Flyers on January 31, 2010 after being released by Tampa Bay a week earlier.

 On May 27, 2011, Krajíček signed with HC Dinamo Minsk of the KHL and quickly became one of the best defenceman there, forming the first pairing with the young player Dmitri Korobov.
 He is appreciated for his reliable and smart play in the defensive zone.

-Krajíček was awarded the title of the best defenceman of the first week of the KHL 2011-2012 championship and not long after that he was honored as a HC Dinamo player of the month for his performance during September, chosen by Dinamo fans.
+Krajíček was awarded the title of the best defenceman of the first week of the 2011–12 KHL season.